 - Best Practices means any method, practice or technique that, through experience and research, has consistently shown results superior to those achieved with other means, and is used as a benchmark.
-Best Practices may include responding nimbly to market challenges, considering innovative ideas and approaches, statutory requirements, and regulatory directives which may be unique to the service territory. - Breakthrough Equipment and Devices2 means energy-efficient technologies, Measures, projects, Programs, program designs, and/or services that the Program Administrator determines are generally nascent in Illinois or nationally, for which energy savings have not been validated through robust evaluation, measurement and verification (EM&V) efforts, in the Program Administrator service territory, and/or for which there is substantial uncertainty about their Cost-Effectiveness, performance, and/or Customer acceptance.
-Demonstration of Breakthrough Equipment and Devices is intended for research, development, or pilot deployment of new equipment or measuresProgram Administrators shall consult with the SAG on the process for development and selection of Breakthrough Equipment and Devices plans prior to implementation, as well as the results of the planning process, as practicable, but are ultimately responsible for investment decisions consistent with its Program Administrator responsibilities.
+Best Practices may include responding nimbly to market challenges, considering innovative ideas and approaches, statutory requirements, and regulatory directives which may be unique to the service territory. - Breakthrough Equipment and Devices2 means energy-efficient technologies, Measures, projects, Programs, program designs, and/or services that the Program Administrator determines are generally nascent in Illinois or nationally, for which energy savings have not been validated through robust evaluation, measurement and verification (EM&V) efforts in the Program Administrator service territory and/or for which there is substantial uncertainty about their Cost-Effectiveness, performance, and/or Customer acceptance.
+Program Administrators shall consult with the SAG on the process for development and selection of Breakthrough Equipment and Devices plans prior to implementation, as well as the results of the planning process, as practicable, but are ultimately responsible for investment decisions consistent with its Program Administrator responsibilities.
 Stakeholders shall make best efforts to raise issues regarding the Program Administrator's proposals for Breakthrough Equipment and Devices during the Program Administrator's consultations with the SAG.
-Nothing in this provision shall constitute a waiver by stakeholders or ICC Staff of the right to challenge a Program Administrator's decision regarding Breakthrough Equipment and Devices in a Commission proceeding. - Business Day(s) means days not including Saturday, Sunday, or a State of Illinois or Federal Holiday. - Cost-Effective or Cost-Effectiveness means the Total Resource Cost Test.3 - Commission or ICC means the Illinois Commerce Commission, which is created and established under the provisions of the Public Utilities Act.4 - Comprehensive Efficiency means a whole-building approach to saving energy that can result in the identification of the most Cost-Effective improvements and fewest missed energy saving opportunities, rather than a focus on single Measures. - Customer means a residential or business ratepayer of Ameren Illinois Company, Commonwealth Edison Company, Northern Illinois Gas Company d/b/a Nicor Gas, Peoples Gas Light & Coke Company, or North Shore Gas Company. - Demand Response means Measures that decrease peak electricity demand or shift demand from peak to off-peak periods.5
+Nothing in this provision shall constitute a waiver by stakeholders or ICC Staff of the right to challenge a Program Administrator's decision regarding Breakthrough Equipment and Devices in a Commission proceeding. - Business Day(s) means days not including Saturday, Sunday, or a State of Illinois or Federal Holiday. - Cost-Effective or Cost-Effectiveness means the Total Resource Cost Test.3 - Commission or ICC means the Illinois Commerce Commission, which is created and established under the provisions of the Public Utilities Act.4 - Comprehensive Efficiency means a whole-building approach to saving energy that can result in the identification of the most Cost-Effective improvements and fewest missed energy saving opportunities, rather than a focus on single Measures. - Customer means a residential or business ratepayer of Ameren Illinois Company, Commonwealth Edison Company, Northern Illinois Gas Company d/b/a Nicor Gas, Peoples Gas Light & Coke Company, or North Shore Gas Company. - Demand Response means Measures that decrease peak electricity demand or shift demand from peak to off-peak periods.5 - Eligible Customers means, as applicable, all Customers except those that are exempt under Section 8-103B(I); or all Customers except those that have opted out or were exempted pursuant to Section 8-104(m).6 - Energy Efficiency means Measures that reduce the amount of energy, electricity or natural gas required to achieve a given end use.
+Energy Efficiency also includes